oicnanev/RI-ISEL2526/Practical_Assignments/2_BGP_Routing_Configurations/report.md

 - Establish eBGP sessions between the AS’s
 - Inside the AS 1273, establish iBGP sessions between the clients and the two route reflectors, R3 and R4 to avoid the full mesh
-- Server subnet public IPs are listed in the internet rouXng table
+- Server subnet public IPs are listed in the internet routing table
-- Implement connecXvity between the ASes from any routers using the Lo1 and from any server
+- Implement connectivity between the ASes from any routers using the Lo1 and from any server

 ### 2.2 - Implementation